shriharshmishra/shriharshmishra.github.io/_drafts/2017-09-21-my-docker-journey.md

 - Success Finally!
 Most of my last hurdles were due to project-specific environment setup such as host file entries, build tool installation, and problem around using Jenkins automatic installations over proxy etc.
 - I found that I will have to install the Ant manually on the Jenkins image.
 For now I ssh'd to the container and installed Ant using apt-get.
 Final solution would be to extend the base Jenkins image and perform these settings via Dockerfile.
 - Overall I was happy to see the my Jenkins container was up and running builds successfully!

+### Summary

+- Setup the vagrant box to run linux.
+- Install vagrant-proxy-conf plugin which helps with proxy settings on the guest OS.
+- Use docker provisioning to install required docker images.
+In my case, jenkins images.
+This is optional as it is equally easy to pull new images once you get into the box.
+- Extend the Jenkins images to create one which has all the required software to execute build jobs for my project.
+(Ant, Ivy, ssh private keys to ivy repo etc.).
+-